Are you looking for new hire checklist templates? Then you are at the right place.

 6. Prepare Team Introductions

 Help involve new employees in your organizational culture.
-For example, email their team to familiarize the new hire, set up required meetings with important staff members, set up a company tour, and organize social lunches or coffee dates.
+For example, email their team to familiarize the new hire, set up required meetings with essential staff members, set up a company tour, and organize social lunches or coffee dates.

 7. Prepare their Work Environment